ChenLiu-1996/CitationMap/README.md

 **You don't need to fork this repo unless you want to make custom changes.**

 ## Expected Outcome
-You will be given an HTML file as the output of the script.
+You will be given an **HTML file** as the output of the script.

 If you open it on a browser, you will see your own version of the following citation world map.

-Besides, there will be a csv file recording citation information (citing author, citing paper, cited paper, institution, detailed location).
+Besides, there will be a **CSV file** recording citation information (citing author, citing paper, cited paper, affiliation, detailed location).

 **Disclaimer:** It is reasonable for this tool to make some minor mistakes: missing a few citing authors, dropping a couple of pins in wrong locations, etc. If you care a lot about ensuring all citing authors' affiliations are included and accurately marked, you could try manually annotating on [Google My Maps](https://www.google.com/maps/d/) instead.
 This tool is meant to help people who cannot tolerate this painful process, especailly when they have a decent number of citations.

+**NOTE:** **Now you can trade off between affiliation precision and recall** by leveraging the `affiliation_conservative` option.
+If set to True, we will use the Google Scholar verified official organization name from the citing authors.
+This is a very conservative approach, since (1) the author needs to self-report it in the affiliation panel, (2) the author needs to verify with the matching email address, and (3) the organization needs to be recorded by Google Scholar.
+For example, Meta (the company) is not in the list.

 <img src = "assets/citation_world_map.png" width=800>